zhanglu-cst/ClassKG/readme.md

 3. Specify the config file name in `pipeline.py` and run the pipeline code.

 ### Citation
 Please cite the following paper if you find our code helpful!
 Thank you very much.
+Paper link: https://aclanthology.org/2021.emnlp-main.222/
 > @inproceedings{zhang-etal-2021-weakly,
     title = "Weakly-supervised Text Classification Based on Keyword Graph", author = "Zhang, Lu  and